keu/docs/software/log-in-to-software.md

 1. Go to `<basedomain>.astronomer.io`.

-2. Select one of the following options to access the Astronomer Software UI:

-    - Enter your username and password and click **Log in**.
-    - To authenticate with with your Auth0 account, click **Log in with Auth0**, and then follow the prompts.
-    - To authenticate with your Google account, click **Log in with Google**, choose an account, enter your username and password, and then click **Sign In**.
-    - To authenticate with your Okta account, click **Log in with Okta**, enter your username and password, and then click **Sign In**.
-    - To authenticate with with your custom Oauth account, click **Log in with Custom Oauth**, and then follow the prompts.
-    - To authenticate with with your Azure AD account, click **Log in with Azure AD**, and then follow the prompts.
-    - To authenticate with your internal Okta account, click **Log in with InternalOkta**, enter your username and password, and then click **Sign In**.
-    - To authenticate with your GitHub account, click **Log in with GitHub**, and then follow the prompts.
+2. Log in to the Software UI using one of the authentication methods that has been configured by your organization.
 To integrate an identity provider (IdP) with Astronomer Software, see [Integrate an auth system on Astronomer Software](integrate-auth-system.md).

 ## Log in to the Astro CLI

 Developing locally with the Astro CLI does not require an Astro account.
 This includes commands such as `astro dev start` and `astro dev pytest`.
 If you want to use functionality specific to Astronomer Software, including managing users and [deploying DAGs](deploy-cli.md), you must first log in to Astro with the Astro CLI.